-WARNING!
-After each use, follow the lubrication and maintenance direction in this instruction book.
-If the firearm is immersed in water, it must be thoroughly cleaned and lubricated as soon as possible.
-In case of salt- water immersion, first flush all parts with fresh water, then dry, clean and lubricate the firearm.
-If the firearm does not function properly, have it corrected by a REMINGTON® AUTHORIZED SERVICE CENTER before further use.
-Failure to follow this warning may lead to firearm malfunctions which could result in serious personal injuries or death.
+WARNING) After each use, follow the lubrication and maintenance direction in this instruction book.
+If the finant is immersed in water, it must be thoroughly cleaned and lubricated as soon as possible, in case of salf-water immercion, first flush all parts with fresh water, then dry, clean and lubricate the finant if the finant does not function properly, have it corrected by a REMINGTON® AUTHORIZED SERVICE CENTER belong further use.
+Failure to follow this warning may lead to finant maillunctions which could result in serious personal injuries or death.

-Instructions for Cleaning the Bolt Assembly TO DISASSEMBLE THE BOLT ASSEMBLY:
+Instructions for Cleaning the Bolt Assembly

+TO DISASSEMBLE THE BOLT ASSEMBLY:

-- Remove the bolt assembly from the firearm.
-See instructions on page 9. - For Models 700, Seven, and 673.
-Put the notch on the firing pin head over a metal edge.
+- 1. Remove the bolt assembly from the firearm.
+See instructions on page 9. - Put the notch on the firing pin head over a metal edge.
 Pull the bolt assembly away from the firing pin.
 Put a coin into the slot near the back edge of the firing pin head.
-See Picture 18. - For Model 710TM: Rotate bolt plug clockwise 1/8th of a turn and remove the firing pin/bolt plug assembly.
-Note: When the firing pin is removed from the bolt assembly, the bolt head pin can be removed and the bolt head and bolt body can be separated.
-Skip step 3 and go directly to step 4 and 5.

-- 4. Clean all parts with gun cleaning solvent.
+See Picture 18. - 3.
+Hold the bolt assembly and turn the bolt plug counter-clockwise until the firing pin assembly can be removed from the bolt assembly.
+CAUTION: Clean the firing pin assembly as a unit. - 4.
+Clean all parts with gun cleaning solvent.
 Dry with a clean cloth. - 5.
-Apply a thin coat of RemTM Oil.
+Apply a thin coat of Rem of Oil.